anithag09/SingaporeResaleFlat/README.md

 # SingaporeResaleFlat

-This project provides a web-based application for predicting the selling price of items and the status of business transactions using machine learning models.
-The application is built using [Streamlit](https://streamlit.io/) and allows users to input relevant data through an intuitive interface.
+This project offers a streamlined solution for predicting Singapore resale flat prices using advanced machine learning models.
+It empowers users to forecast the resale value of flats by leveraging a user-friendly interface that simplifies data input.
+The application provides quick and accurate predictions, enabling informed decision-making for buyers, sellers, and real estate professionals alike.
+Through meticulous data preprocessing, feature engineering, and model tuning, the system ensures reliable outputs that cater to the unique dynamics of the Singaporean housing market.

 ## Table of Contents